BusySnailDesignLab/Busy-Snail-Filament-Changer/BOM/BSFC_BOM.md

 | FR02    | Washer M8                   | 4      |                                                                                                ||
 | FR03    | Nut M8                      | 4      |                                                                                                ||
 | FR04    | PTFE tube OD6mm ID4mm       | Lots   | From drive units to hub, recommended to get a continuous 5 meter lot for the project           | [PTFE TUBES](https://www.aliexpress.com/item/1005001408141263.html)    |

+## REMARKS AND OBSERVATIONS

+Why 6/4mm diameter PTFE tube in stead of regular 4/2mm?
+Found it superior when prototyping, causes a lot less friction to filament and is way more kink resistant when bending.